-We want to help birth parents reunite with their child, safely, but that takes a lot of work, skill-building and understanding.
+We want to help birth parents safely reunite with their child, but this takes a lot of work, skill-building and understanding.

 Family Preservation Services

-Through our Family Preservation Services, we help families identify their strengths and strengthen their weaknesses.
+Through our Family Preservation Services, we help families identify their strengths and work on their weaknesses.
 We offer tools to assess risk factors such as drug and alcohol addiction and housing concerns.
-And we connect them with those community resources that can help with:
+And we connect them with the community resources which can help with: